canonical/microk8s.io/docs/addon-host-access.md

 microk8s enable host-access
 ```

-The local network interface created is named `lo:microk8s` and the IP assigned by default is `10.0.1.1`.
+A new local network interface named `lo:microk8s` is created with a default IP address of `10.0.1.1`.

-We can provide a different IP with:
+Alternatively, provide a different IP address when enabling the addon:
 ```bash
 microk8s enable host-access:ip=<desired-ip>
 ```